xmon-org/ai-content-bundle/docs/reference/providers.md

 # Providers Reference

-Available AI providers in xmon-org/ai-content-bundle.
+Available AI models and pricing in xmon-org/ai-content-bundle.

 > **Architecture Decision (December 2025):** The bundle uses Pollinations as the sole provider for both text and image generation.
 Pollinations provides access to multiple AI models (Claude, Gemini, GPT, Mistral, etc.) through a unified API.